Developer Guide

 Delete the class:

-Class deleted: Class Timing: FRI 11:30-13:30 Class Name: Sec 4 A Maths Location: Nex Tuition Center Rate: 70
+Class deleted: Class Timing: FRI 11:30-13:30 Class Name: Sec 4 A Maths Location: Nex Tuition Center Rate: 70message shown.
+Class no longer belongs in the class list noted in (ib).

 - Prerequisites: Class to delete must be present.
 Steps to do this are below: